RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_reader/yaml_story_reader.md

  | is_key_in_yaml(cls, file_path: Union[Text, Path], *keys: Text) -> bool
 ```

-Check if all keys are contained in the parsed dictionary from a yaml file.
+Check if any of the keys is contained in the root object of the yaml file.

 **Arguments**: